danshev/nifi-rekognition-compare-faces/README.md

   ### Notes ###
   This processor was developed for a limited, go / no-go use-case.
-  Currently, the processor simply checks whether the length of the FaceMatches response is non-zero.
-If if is, then the FlowFile is routed to the `Matched` relationship.
-If no faces are found (throwing an InvalidParameters exception) or the FaceMatches response is empty, the FlowFile is routed to the `No Matches` relationship.
+Currently, the processor simply checks whether the length of the [FaceMatches response array](https://docs.aws.amazon.com/rekognition/latest/dg/API_CompareFaces.html#API_CompareFaces_ResponseSyntax) is non-zero.
+If if is, then the FlowFile is routed to the `Match` relationship.
+If no faces are found (throwing an InvalidParameters exception) or the `FaceMatches` array is empty, the FlowFile is routed to the `No Match` relationship.